“Opportunity Manager is the best tool I have seen in business” …. Local government projects manager, January 2013.

 In this screen you can edit the summary parameters (which are also available in the Summary Screen), plus you can view and edit the assumptions and calculations underlying the energy and cost savings, and the investment figure.

-Opportunity Manager for the management of energy efficiency opportunities was conceived and created by, and is managed by Genesis Now
+Opportunity Manager for the management of energy efficiency opportunities was conceived , created by and is managed by Genesis Now